TODAY Tom Das speaking at Awake in Stillness Conference 4.30pm UK time

 Many have misinterpreted Sri Ramana Maharshi’s teachings and the Vedanta/Upanishadic teachings (which both say and teach the same thing).

-One devotee of Sri Ramana’s, a certain Lashmana Sarma (LS), was unhappy about how Sri Ramana’s teachings had been misrepresented even by other devotees, so after consulting with Sri Ramana Maharshi he wrote several texts aimed at correcting these distorting teachings.
+One devotee of Sri Ramana’s, a certain Lakshmana Sarma (LS), was unhappy about how Sri Ramana’s teachings had been misrepresented even by other devotees, so after consulting with Sri Ramana Maharshi he wrote several texts aimed at correcting these distorting teachings.

 Below are some of his writings and some of Bhagavan Sri Ramana’s writings on the nature of Liberation.